 An introduction to the ethics and practice guidelines that support the provision of Cognitive Behaviour Therapy (CBT) to individuals with mental health and addiction difficulties.
 The course will focus on interviewing and engagement techniques.
 The approach taken will be informed by the Hui process, using Maori concepts to inform engagement and assessment with both Maori and non-Maori.
 This approach will be further supported by teaching on bicultural competence and confidence and a Treaty of Waitangi workshop.
 Key psychological mechanisms for common mental health disorders will be addressed, with a focus on developing CBT formulations.
 Students will be introduced to cognitive behavioural assessment and formulation, including functional analysis techniques and awareness of key marginalisation data for health outcomes for Maori.

-This course is limited to students enrolled in the Postgraduate Certificate in Cognitive Behaviour Therapy (PGCertCBT), or the Postgraduate Diploma in Cognitive Behaviour Therapy (PGDipCBT).
+This course is limited to students enrolled in the Postgraduate Diploma in Cognitive Behaviour Therapy (PGDipCBT).
 Please see the course link below for more details.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below: